telerik/reporting-docs/getting-started/installation/security-best-practices.md

 # Security Best Practices

-The article recommends general and reporting-specific security practices for embedding Telerik Reporting in custom projects.
+In this article, we provide security practices, both general and reporting-specific, that we recommend to comply with when embedding Telerik Reporting in your projects.
 It may be regarded as necessary but not sufficient for keeping your applications secure.
-It doesn't claim to be a complete security guidance.
+It doesn't claim to be a complete and comprehensive security guidance.

 ## General Security Considerations